 Methods of Payment

 - Students may make payments online through my.moody.edu > Students tab > Student Center > Finances > Nelnet > Finances/Payment Plans/Refunds.
-Payment may be made by bank account, credit or debit card* (Discover, MasterCard, and Visa are accepted).
+Payment may be made by bank account, credit or debit card (Discover, MasterCard, Visa, and American Express are accepted*).
 Students may also use this portal to authorize other parties to pay toward their school bill.
 Note that third-party payments (from someone other than the student's custodial parent) should be reported as a resource on the student's FAFSA.

 - Payments by check or money order† may be sent payable to: